kylemichaelreaves/keywords-vue-app/docs/DAILYINTERVALLINECHART_FIX_SUMMARY_08182025.md

 ## Overview

-This document provides a comprehensive summary of the critical fixes implemented to resolve DailyIntervalLineChart loading issues in Playwright tests.
-These fixes ensure the component loads properly with mock data and can be reliably tested.
+This document provides a comprehensive summary of the critical fixes implemented to resolve DailyIntervalLineChart loading issues in Playwright tests, as well as the critical route mocking fix that resolved TransactionsTable.test.ts returning JSON instead of rendering the UI.
+These fixes ensure components load properly with mock data and can be reliably tested.

 ## Root Cause Analysis